TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

 fetchAssociative()
 ==================

-Fetch next row from a result statement.
+Fetch next row from the result.
 Usually used in :php:`while()` loops.
 This is the recommended way of accessing the result in most use cases.

 Typical example::